absinthe0223/guide/Operating-Model/Tooling.md

 _This document describes which tools we use at Learners Guild and how we use them._

-At Learners Guild, partners are craftspeople working to build systems, services, and products for highly effective education.
+At OMALab, partners are craftspeople working to build systems, services, and products.
 In our work processes, we want to use the most appropriate and highest quality tools.

 Some of these tools are personal (e.g. laptop, notebook) and others are social (chat software, offices).